port-labs/port-docs/docs/create-self-service-experiences/set-self-service-actions-rbac/set-self-service-actions-rbac.md

 - Specify that a new cluster provision request requires manual approval by the DevOps team;
 - etc.

-# Set your actions manual approval & Who can approve them
+## Configure manual approval for actions & give approval permissions

 You have the ability to set up manual approval steps for your actions.